 1. UPLIFT Students From Columbia Academy During Trial

 The Maslon UPLIFT student participants were assigned to teams representing either the prosecution or defense in the criminal case of State of Minnesota v.
 Coco St. Clair, a first degree murder case, in which the alleged murder occurred during the dress rehearsal of an original play.
-Maslon staff and attorney volunteers, including Cooper Ashley, John Duffey, Marty Fallon, Nicole Narotzky, Terry Newby, Julian Zebot, Nate Ajouri, Anna Barton, Clayton Carlson, Astrid Eglitis, Mary Heath, Jeremy Krahn, Kevin Rockwell, Mike Sheran, Rich Wilson and Alumni Casey Beckett, Wayne Moskowitz, and Laura Walvoord served as coaches.
+UPLIFT students were coached by volunteer attorneys from the Twin Cities legal community, including Maslon lawyers Cooper Ashley, John Duffey, Nicole Narotzky, Terry Newby, Julian Zebot, Nate Ajouri, Anna Barton, Clayton Carlson, Mary Heath, Jeremy Krahn, Kevin Rockwell, Mike Sheran, Rich Wilson, and Alumni Casey Beckett, Astrid Eglitis, Marty Fallon, Wayne Moskowitz, and Laura Walvoord as well as several non-Maslon attorneys.
 To lend authenticity to the experience, students presented their final trials before actual Hennepin County District Court Judges, including the Hon.
 Luis Bartolomei, the Hon.
 Rachna Sullivan, and the Hon.
 Mary Vasaly as well as retired Court of Appeals Judge Edward Toussaint.

 2. St. Louis Park Students During Trial